Inbibo/adonisfx_docs/docs/documentation/maya/skin.md

     - Masses + Forces: The space scale only affects masses and forces.

 #### Gravity
- - **Gravity** (Float, 1.0): Sets the magnitude of the gravity acceleration.
+ - **Gravity** (Float, 0.0): Sets the magnitude of the gravity acceleration.
- - **Gravity Direction** (Float3, {0.0. -1.0, 0.0} ): Sets the direction of the gravity acceleration.
+ - **Gravity Direction** (Float3, {0.0. -1.0, 0.0}): Sets the direction of the gravity acceleration.
-    - Vectors introduced don't need to be normalized, but they will get normalized internally.
+    - Vectors introduced do not need to be normalized, but they will get normalized internally.

 ### Advanced Settings